aklump/drupal-test/documentation/source/unit.md

 * Test classnames should follow: _\*UnitTest_
 * Unit tests do not have access to the Drupal bootstrap; these are very fast.
 You should try to write unit tests whenever possible.
 Only move to Kernel tests if unit tests are not appropriate.
-* For a module to be unit testable it must have a _composer.json_ file, which autoloads it's classes, the path of which **must be added to this project's _composer.json_ file**, in the section `extra.merge-plugin.require`.
-This is how the unit tests are able to autoload classes without bootstrapping Drupal, e.g.,

-        "extra": {
-            "merge-plugin": {
-                "require": [
-                    "../web/sites/all/modules/custom/gop3_core/composer.json"
-                ]
-            }
-        }

 * If a unit test requires a file that is not normally autoloaded, it should be added to the `autoload-dev` section of the module's composer file.